Jeremy Nicholas (writer): Radio

 Nicholas has written and presented over sixty radio features for BBC Radio.
 Their subject matter has ranged from the Shipping Forecast, the history of signature tunes, the lyricist Harry Graham, and the Vatican's Latin specialist Father Reginald Foster, to a series on the art of the comic song (Funny You Should Sing That) and the records played in the Light Programme's long-running request programme Children's Favourites (Hello Children…Everywhere).
 The latter resulted in a series of best-selling compilation albums for EMI which Nicholas curated.
 In 1996 he won a Sony Gold Award (Best Arts Programme) for England's Green and Pleasant Land, a two-hour celebration of England in verse, prose and music for BBC Radio 2.
 He has read and / or adapted more than twenty books for radio and spoken word recordings including Axel Munthe's The Story of San Michele and The Journal of a Disappointed Man by W. N. P. Barbellion.
 He played Dr. Watson to Peter Egan's Stamford Holmes in Second Holmes (1983), a BBC Radio 4 comedy six-part series following the adventures of the grandsons of Sherlock Holmes and Doctor Watson in contemporary England.
 In 2000 he dramatised and appeared in The Fast Gentleman by Keble Howard, also for Radio 4.

 Writer

 His lifelong enthusiasm for comic verse led to his first book, Raspberries and Other Trifles (Hutchinson, 1984), a parody of Hilaire Belloc's Cautionary Tales for Children.
-He edited and published his collection of Limericks for the Connoisseur (New Generation, 2019), while in 2022 Porter Press issued What Larks, a volume of his collected verses and song lyrics.
+He edited and published his collection of Limericks for the Connoisseur (New Generation, 2019) followed in 2025 by an expanded and illustrated edition entitled Limericks for the Unwoke, while in 2022 Porter Press issued What Larks, a volume of his collected verses and song lyrics.
 A regular contributor as critic and feature writer to Gramophone and International Piano, he has previously written for Classic FM Magazine, Classic CD, BBC Music Magazine, Piano and International Record Review.
 He is the author of four reference books on classical music and is the biographer of Leopold Godowsky and Frédéric Chopin.
 He has written over 130 classical CD booklets for all the major record labels.
+His latest book, The Great Piano Makers (Chiselbury, 2026) tells the stories of more than 100 famous makers from the giants of today to once popular brands.